matter-labs/zksync-web-era-docs/docs/dev/fundamentals/zkSync.md

 ## zkSync features

 - ETH and ERC20 token transfers with instant confirmations and fast finality on L1
-- Transaction fees are extremely low for the mainnet cost for ERC20 tokens and that of ETH transfers.
+- Transaction fees are extremely low for the mainnet cost for ERC20 tokens and ETH transfers.
 - Payments to existing Ethereum addresses (including smart contracts) can be conveniently paid with the token being transferred.

 ### zkSync 2.0 highlights